More Than 35 Years Of Litigation Experience On Your Side

-At our law firm, you can expect direct contact with our AV* rated attorney, Daniel Hurson, during all matters related to your case.
+At our law firm, you can expect direct contact with our AV* rated attorney, Daniel Hurson, in all matters related to your case.
 Please contact our law office for help with any of the following types of issues:

-- Accounting malpractice matters — Our clients include individuals in connection with lawsuits against their former accounting firms or cases related to corporate bankruptcy when a bankruptcy trustee or debtor-in-possession seeks to hold the corporate accountant responsible for audit failures that may have led to the bankruptcy.
+- Accounting malpractice matters — Our clients include individuals in connection with lawsuits against their former accounting firms or cases related to corporate bankruptcy when a bankruptcy trustee or debtor in possession seeks to hold the corporate accountant responsible for audit failures that may have led to the bankruptcy.

-- Department of Justice (DOJ) investigations — We represent individuals and businesses under investigation as targets, those asked to appear before a grand jury or those requested to provide an "informal interview" with any DOJ agents such as the FBI.
+- Department of Justice (DOJ) investigations — We represent individuals and businesses under investigation as targets, those asked to appear before a grand jury or those requested to provide an "informal interview" with DOJ agents such as the FBI.

-- Officer, director, manager and employee defense — Company counsel, even one who is well known to and otherwise friendly to the employee, represents the company, not the employee.
+- Officer, director, manager and employee defense — Company counsel, even one who is well-known to and otherwise friendly to the employee, represents the company, not the employee.
 We represent individuals in corporate internal investigations and U.S. government (SEC, DOJ, FINRA) investigations.

-- Official misconduct — We defend public officials, government employees and others under investigation for alleged official corruption, conflict-of-interest or similar allegations.
+- Official misconduct — We defend public officials, government employees and others under investigation for alleged official corruption, conflict of interest or similar allegations.
 We understand the gravity of these allegations when leveled against public officials or government employees and attempt to act discreetly to investigate the charges and attempt to resolve them short of indictment and trial.